SkyLostTR/Cloudflare-Update-IP/README.md

 ## Notes

-- Every `A` record in all zones will be updated.
-Adjust the script if you need more control.
+ - By default every `A` record in all zones will be updated.
+Set `TARGET_DOMAIN` to limit updates to a single zone.
 - Keep your `.env` file private.
 Never commit it to version control.
 - The script makes requests to the [Cloudflare API](https://api.cloudflare.com/).